tldr-pages/tldr/pages/common/corepack.md

 > Zero-runtime-dependency package acting as bridge between Node projects and their package managers.
 > More information: <https://github.com/nodejs/corepack>.

-- Add the Corepack shims to the Node.js installation directory adding them as global commands:
+- Add the Corepack shims to the Node.js installation directory to make them available as global commands:

 `corepack enable`